RaniaEG/DapperMariaDBDemo/README.md

 # Create Model class "Person":
 Right-click on the "Models" folder>Add>New Item>select "Class" and name it "Person.cs".
 # Add the connection string to be able to connect to MariaDB server:
 Navigate to the "appsettings.json" file in the Solution Explorer.
 In the connection string, you put the name of the database "billingdb".
-Also enter the password of your own instead of the one provided in this example application.
+Also enter the password that was used in the MariaDB setup instead of the one provided in this example application.
 # Add a few packages to the solution of the application to enable using Dapper and handle the connection to the database.
 Right-click on the solution>Manage NuGet Packages for Solution>Browse Tab.
 Here, there are three important packages to search for and install: "Dapper" and "MySqlConnector".